Root > Customizing EurekaLog > Coding > Events

 uses

-// Some your routine to add a message to application log
+// Some your routine to add a message to an application's log

 procedure AddToLog(const AMessage: String);